0.0

 00.0 ℃

-Today's UV index in Honiara, Solomon Islands will be up to 15.3, indicating extreme risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Honiara, Solomon Islands will be up to 10.4, indicating a very high level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

-Honiara experiences a tropical climate with two distinct seasons: the wet season and the dry season.
-The wet season, which occurs from November to April, brings heavy rainfall and high humidity.
-Temperatures range from 24 °C to 31 °C (75 °F to 88 °F) during this period.
-The dry season, from May to October, is characterized by lower humidity, milder temperatures ranging from 21 °C to 29 °C (70 °F to 84 °F), and less rainfall.
+Honiara experiences two main seasons: the wet season and the dry season.
+The wet season, which lasts from November to April, brings heavy rainfall, high humidity, and a warmer climate.
+Conversely, the dry season, from May to October, features cooler temperatures and less rainfall.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Honiara.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Honiara.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.